 The bullets come later.

-Grandma Mae’s Biscuits from Masala Farm: Stories and Recipes from an Uncommon Life in the Country (To say they are merely good, is like saying Mona Lisa has a nice smile.)
+from Masala Farm: Stories and Recipes from an Uncommon Life in the Country (To say these buttermilk biscuits are merely good, is like saying Mona Lisa has a nice smile.)
+You can see how to make these step by step below and find the full recipe at the bottom of this post!

 In a large bowl, whisk together 3 cups of the flour, baking powder and salt.